-To quantify the contribution of individual vessel categories to the total shipping sound and temporal trend, calculating sound energy density offers a practical approach.
 Figure 24 illustrates the sound energy density for each vessel category, presented as quarterly and annual averages.

-Figure 24 Sound energy density (in pJ/m3) of different vessel categories for each quarter and year in the Baltic Sea.
-The top panel is for 63 Hz.
-The bottom panel is for 125 Hz.
+Figure 24 Baltic Sea: Sound energy density (in pJ/m) of different vessel categories for each quarter and year for (top) 63 Hz and (bottom) 125 Hz.

-At 63 Hz, the CAR vessel category consistently has the largest contribution to URN except in the second quarter of 2023.
-Over 50 % of sound energy density (ranging from 52 to 62.9 %) originates from the CAR vessel category.

-During the first quarter, the contribution of the PAS vessel category is the lowest in both 63 and 125 Hz bands, with less than 1.2 % (fluctuating between 0.3 and 1.2 %).
-TGC vessels' contribution varies between 16.4 and 33.8 %, while CON vessels' contribution falls between 1.5 and 3 %.
-The RRO vessels' contribution ranges from 11.2 to 26.5 %.
+At 63 Hz (Figures 23 and 24), the CAR vessel category consistently has the largest contribution to URN.
+Over 50 % of sound energy density (ranging from 55 to 67 %) originates from the CAR vessel category.
+During the first quarter, the contribution of the PAS vessel category is the lowest in both 63 and 125 Hz bands, with less than 1 %.
+TGC vessels' contribution varies between 12 and 17 %, while CON vessels' contribution falls between 2 and 3 %.
+The RRO vessels' contribution ranges from 14 to 27 %.

-At 125 Hz, the RRO vessels make a slightly higher contribution than CAR vessels.
-RRO vessels contribute to annually averaged sound energy density in the range of 46.7 to 52.8 %, CAR vessels range from 35.2 to 41 %, and TGC vessels range between 9.3 and 15 %.
-CON vessels range from 0.9 to 1.8 %.
-Additionally, the contribution of PAS vessels varies from 0.7 to 1.76 %.
+At 125 Hz (Figures 23 and 24), the RRO vessels make a slightly higher contribution than CAR vessels.
+RRO vessels contribute to annually averaged sound energy density in the range of 43 to 50 %, CAR vessels range from 39 to 45 %, and TGC vessels range between 8 and 12 %.
+CON vessels range from 1 to 2 %.
+Additionally, the contribution of PAS vessels is less than 1 %.

 To investigate the temporal trends of sound energy density, the sound energy density for each quarter is used, providing higher temporal resolution than annually averaged sound energy density.
 This approach can help in understanding changes in underwater sound level by matching these changes with potential causes (e.g., storms, oil and economic crises, pandemics).
 Additionally, plotting the sound energy density in chronological order can help to see variations more clearly due to seasonal changes in the sound speed profile.
-The temporal variation of quarterly averaged sound energy density is shown for different vessel categories in the Baltic Sea in Figure 25.
+Figure 25 shows the temporal variation of quarterly averaged sound energy density different vessel categories in the Baltic Sea.

-Figure 25 Sound energy density (in pJ/m3) of different vessel categories in the Baltic Sea for each quarter in chronological order at 63 Hz.
+Figure 25 Baltic Sea: Sound energy density (in pJ/m) of different vessel categories for each quarter in chronological order at 63 Hz.

-Figure 26 Sound energy density (in pJ/m3) of different vessel categories in the Baltic Sea for each quarter in chronological order at 125 Hz.
+Figure 26 Baltic Sea: Sound energy density (in pJ/m) of different vessel categories for each quarter in chronological order at 125 Hz.

 The seasonal cycles are noticeable for all vessel categories.
-Except for the PAS vessel category, the sound energy density is the largest in the first quarters (shown by a darker blue background) and lowest in the third quarters (shown by a darker red background).
+Except for the PAS vessel category, the sound energy density is the largest in the first quarter of each year (shown by a darker blue background) and lowest in the third quarter (shown by a darker red background).
 The PAS vessels have the lowest sound energy density in the first and fourth quarters, and the largest in the second and third quarters.
-These cycles can be attributed to changes in the sound speed profile, vessel speed and AIS distribution specific to the selected years.
-However, since the Baltic Sea has shallow waters (less than 70 m on average), no strong effect of the sound speed profile is expected at 63 and 125 Hz(Sertlek et al. 2016b).
+These cycles can be attributed to changes in the sound speed profile, vessel speed, and AIS distribution specific to the selected years.
+However, because the Baltic Sea has shallow waters (less than 70 m on average), no strong effect of the sound speed profile is expected at 63 and 125 Hz (Sertlek et al. 2016b).